File #: Int 1047-2024 Version: Name: Establishing a sleep apnea screening pilot program and public education and outreach campaign.

 Department.
 The term “department” means the department of health and mental hygiene or another agency designated by the mayor that has appropriate subject matter expertise relating to sleep apnea screening, testing, and treatment.

 Home sleep apnea test.
-The term “home sleep apnea test” means any non-invasive test or device cleared or approved by the federal food and drug administration to diagnose or evaluate risk of sleep apnea.
+The term “home sleep apnea test” means any non-invasive test or device cleared or approved by the federal food and drug administration to diagnose or evaluate a risk of sleep apnea.

 Sleep apnea.
 The term “sleep apnea” means a sleep disorder in which breathing repeatedly stops and starts.
-For the purposes of this section, “sleep apnea” refers to both obstructive sleep apnea and central sleep apnea.

 Sleep apnea screening.
-The term “sleep apnea screening” means screening tools that assess individual risk of sleep apnea, including but not limited to, the STOP-BANG questionnaire, Epworth Sleepiness Scale, and the 4-Variable screening tool.
+The term “sleep apnea screening” means screening tools that assess individual risk of sleep apnea, including, but not limited to, the STOP-BANG questionnaire, Epworth Sleepiness Scale, and the 4-Variable screening tool.

 c.
 Implementation.
-The pilot program established by subdivision b of this section shall commence no later than 180 days after the effective date of this law.
+The pilot program required by subdivision b of this section shall commence no later than 180 days after the effective date of this law.
 The duration of such program shall be 3 years.

-2. The total number of patients referred or connected to health professionals or other services following the sleep apnea screening;
+2. The total number of patients referred or connected to health care professionals or other services following the sleep apnea screening;

 4. Any challenges with establishing or administering such program and recommendations as to whether to establish a permanent sleep apnea screening program.